Read Michael Smerconish's interview with Bill Cosby

 Smerconish: What was it like on Mother's Day at the Cosby home?

 Cosby: Aw man, it was different.
 I, I had a certain meal set up and it came.
 It was already cooked, similar to Meals on Wheels, no, but it's already set up and I kept it from her.
-Now I'm (unclear), but I was able to (unclear) quietly meaning without her knowing, set this stuff up and the people wrote out the instructions beautifully, and then all of the daughters are out with their friends and whatever, and they sent the flowers and they've all called, and I just told them, you know I pretended I was Michael Jordan, I said just back off.
+Now I'm unsighted, but I was able to very quietly, meaning without her knowing, set this stuff up and the people wrote out the instructions beautifully, and then all of the daughters are out with their friends and whatever, and they sent the flowers and they've all called, and I just told them, you know I pretended I was Michael Jordan, I said just back off.
 And then she came down and she read the note and she smiled and everything there was, it was just perfectly done, and it's exactly what she hasn't had in a long time, and it's done the way she loves it.
 And so we ate that together, and we had our wonderful wonderful conversations and laughs and then she read some of the things that were sent to her, and of course when people started to say how strong she is and how wonderful she is, you know I said well those people are doing that because they feel sorry for you, and that's when things started, they were removed from my plate, until I apologized.

 Smerconish: Have you at any point in the last two years lost her support in what you're going through?